Simplified Google Ads Conversions for Accurate Tracking

 FAQs

-Do existing users need to take action?
+Do existing advertisers need to take action?

-Why does this matter for advertisers?
+Why does this update matter for conversion tracking?

 Comments